artandmath/nk2dl-gui/migration/migration.md

 This ensures that the separation is clean and that both modules maintain proper interfaces.

+## Reference: Monolithic Structure (@nk2dl/)

+**IMPORTANT**: The `@nk2dl/` folder in the migration directory contains the old monolithic structure and serves as **reference only**.

+- **DO NOT** make changes to the monolithic folder in the migration directory
+- Use it as reference to understand the previous structure and implementation
+- This is the baseline for understanding what needs to be migrated and how components were previously organized
+- All actual development work should be done in the new modular structure

 ## Core Module Structure Changes

 **IMPORTANT UPDATE**: The core `nk2dl` module has undergone a flattening of its structure.
 The previous nested module structure has been simplified to improve maintainability and reduce import complexity.